leocrawford/picasawebsync/README.md

 ** If jhead ( http://www.sentex.net/~mwandel/jhead/ ) is installed and accessible via the path environment variable, exif information is copied from the original to the resized image.
 * Write album date (based on the earliest date form the set of images within it).
 * Meta-data repair (e.g. album metadata, or image hash and date)
-* Oauth as a method of authentication which doesn't require the password to be sent and stored in clear
+* Oauth2 as a method of authentication which doesn't require the password to be sent and stored in clear

 Soon to be supported: